IbalArrasyid/Blockchain-MedicalRecords/README.md

 ## Setup
 1. Download Metamask Extension from chrome
 2. Set your wallet to Rinkeby test network
-3. Get ETH from Rinkeby Faucet
+3. Get ETH from Sepoila Faucet

 ## How to Run System
 ```